ShriDul21/cs128h-final-project/README.md

 While this project is a bit technical due to its quantum nature, we have found plenty of useful resources that can help assist us.

 UIUC itself offers a computational physics class, and one of the projects is simulating a quantum computer in Python/C++.
-There is a comprehensive guide on the project discussing various ways to approach a naive backend linked below. https://courses.physics.illinois.edu/PHYS446/sp2023/QC/Overview.html
+There is a comprehensive guide on the project discussing various ways to approach a naive backend linked below. <br>
+https://courses.physics.illinois.edu/PHYS446/sp2023/QC/Overview.html

 There are also some resources for backend extensions: <br>  https://iopscience.iop.org/article/10.1088/2058-9565/ab5887 (QEC/density matrix) <br> https://pennylane.ai/qml/demos/tutorial_mps (Tensor methods)